 Unfortunately, most of us don’t think about our credit score until we are about to apply for a loan or rent an apartment.
 However, your financial health relates to your credit score in some ways, so check it regularly.

 How to Access your credit score

-Each reporting agency uses its proprietary scoring model.
+Each reporting agency (TransUnion and Equifax) uses its proprietary scoring model.
 While generally speaking, they use the same approach, how they rank certain variables impacts your final score.
 You must contact the agency via their official dispute process if there are any discrepancies in your credit report.
 The law requires that mistakes be removed from your credit report; this will positively impact your score.

 So what is your credit score?

 Credit scores range from 300-900; if your score is 700, on average, you have “good” credit.
 The average credit score in Canada is in the 660 range, so if you have a 700 score, you are better than most Canadians.